Lingyun-Wang/lingyun-wang.github.io/_pages/awards.md

 {% include base_path %}

-* Outstanding Undergraduate Student of Soochow University
+* Excellent Graduate of Soochow University
 * Grand Prize of Innovation and Entrepreneurship of Soochow University
 * Outstanding Study Award of Soochow University
 * The third prize in Chinese National University Students' Opt-Sci-Tech Competition